thedannyliu/GenAI_Detection/docs/C-VFiD_paperdraft_new.md

 **Expandable Expert Pool:** Our framework is built on a modular pool of experts.
 Each expert is a lightweight LoRA module specializing in a specific artifact type (e.g., semantics, NPR, DIRE residuals).
 This pool is designed to be expandable.

 **Zero-Forgetting Continual Adaptation:** When a new generator appears, we freeze all existing components and incrementally add and train a new expert LoRA and a new router LoRA.
 This allows the system to acquire new detection and routing capabilities with minimal overhead and zero catastrophic forgetting of prior knowledge.

+**Uncertainty-Guided Fusion (UG Fusion):** A safety-net that measures routing entropy and interpolates a generator-agnostic global artifact channel, substantially improving cross-generator robustness.

+**Orthogonality-Constrained Router Updates:** A simple ℓ₂ penalty that forces each newly added router LoRA to remain orthogonal on a cached anchor set of previous tasks, transforming the zero-forgetting claim into a mathematically grounded guarantee.

 Together, they form C-VFiD, a framework that achieves state-of-the-art generalization while being the first, to our knowledge, to integrate a hierarchical, expandable semantic router for principled continual AIGC detection.